coventry/troncle/README.md

 and send it off with `C-c t R` (`troncle-trace-region`.)
 By the way, the var you choose with `troncle-set-exec-var` needn't be in the same namespace as the code you're interested in tracing, so it is compatible with the usual practice of separating code and tests.
+You can also set the function to be executed at the repl using `troncle.traces/st`.
+Whichever method you use, the function will be called with no arguments on the clojure side when `troncle-trace-region` is called on the emacs side.

 Suppose we run `C-c t R` with the following region of `tst.clj`
 selected: